fermat01/Building-streaming-ETL-Data-pipeline/README.md

  ```
  cd ..
   ```
-  *and submit your spark application by using code below*
+  *and submit your spark application by using *

 ```
    spark-submit \